NdubuakuMiracle/analysing-students-mental-health-in-japan/README.md

 2. Run the Python scripts to connect the database and load the dataset.
 3. Execute SQL queries provided for in-depth analysis.

----

-Feel free to update the repository with this format!
-Let me know if you'd like any additional adjustments. 😊
 ```